Mitroglou shines as Greece qualify for World Cup

 The home side, who have failed to reach the World Cup finals since 1998, dominated the early stages with winger Gabriel Torje continually tormenting the Greece defence on the right flank but were unable to create any clear-cut chances.

-Tatarusanu and centre back Vlad Chiriches returned to Victor Piturca's starting lineup after recovering from injuries and midfielders Ovidiu Hoban and Alexandru Maxim replaced Alexandru Borceanu and Razvan Cocis.
+Tatarusanu and centre back Vlad Chiriches returned to Victor Piturca's starting lineup after recovering from injuries while midfielders Ovidiu Hoban and Alexandru Maxim replaced Alexandru Borceanu and Razvan Cocis.

-"This qualification was important for me and the players, but it's important for the Greek people too," said Santos.

-"We knew that Romania will give everything possible but we're well-prepared.
-We managed to go 1-0 up and entered the second half with a good mood.

 More than 50,000 Romanian fans created an intimidating atmosphere for the visiting players but Piturca's side looked bereft of ideas, and strikers Ciprian Marica and Stancu struggled against the well-organised visitors.

-After the bizarre own goal, the hosts upped the pressure with Hoban forcing Karnezis make his first real save with a low shot from the edge of the area on the hour-mark but were unable to force their opponents making mistakes.

-The Romanians failed to capitalise on the Greek defensive midfielders' lack of pace as they went for a number of crosses which caused little problems for tall Dimitris Siovas and Sokratis Papastathopoulos.

-Greece, who went into the playoffs after finishing behind European qualifying Group G winners Bosnia on goal difference, held their nerve, passing the ball around confidently for much of the second half.
+Greece, who went into the playoffs after finishing behind European qualifying Group G winners Bosnia on goal difference, held their nerve after their bizarre own goal.

-Romania's failure - they were also knocked out of another World Cup playoff in 2001, to Slovenia - was the latest setback for Piturca as the 57-year-old was also in charge of the Romanian teams that missed the 2006 and 2010 finals.
+Romania's failure - they were also knocked out of another World Cup playoff in 2001, to Slovenia - is the latest setback for Piturca, as the 57-year-old was also in charge of the Romanian teams that missed the 2006 and 2010 finals.

-"Unfortunately for us, Greece were the better team in both games and we have to congratulate them," said Piturca.

 (Writing by Angel Krasimirov, editing by Stephen Wood)